Alvaro Morata transfer news: Chelsea agree terms on £50m sale to Atletico Madrid | Goal.com

 A transfer believed to sit at around the £50 million ($63m) mark will then be officially pushed through in June 1, 2020.

-Atletico said in a statement released on the club’s official website: “Atletico de Madrid and Chelsea FC have reached an agreement over the transfer of Alvaro Morata from July 1, 2020.
+Atletico said in a statement released on the club’s official website: “Atletico Madrid and Chelsea have reached an agreement over the transfer of Alvaro Morata from July 1, 2020.